Skip to sidebar

 What is Tampere region employment area?

-Public employment and economic development services will be transferred to employment areas as of 1 January 2025, and the central government’s Employment and Economic Development Offices (TE Offices) will be discontinued.
-There will be 45 employment areas in Finland.
-Two employment areas will be created in Pirkanmaa: Western Pirkanmaa and Tampere region.
-Mänttä-Vilppula will be transferred to the Southern Central Finland employment area.
+Public employment and economic development services were transferred to employment areas as of 1 January 2025, and the central government’s Employment and Economic Development Offices (TE Offices) were discontinued.
+There are 45 employment areas in Finland.
+Two employment areas were created in Pirkanmaa: Western Pirkanmaa and Tampere region.
+Mänttä-Vilppula was transferred to the Southern Central Finland employment area.

-The Tampere region employment area will comprise the municipalities of Akaa, Juupajoki, Kangasala, Kuhmoinen, Lempäälä, Nokia, Orivesi, Pirkkala, Pälkäne, Ruovesi, Tampere, Urjala, Valkeakoski, Vesilahti, Virrat and Ylöjärvi.
-The municipality responsible for the employment area will be Tampere.
+The Tampere region employment area comprises the municipalities of Akaa, Juupajoki, Kangasala, Kuhmoinen, Lempäälä, Nokia, Orivesi, Pirkkala, Pälkäne, Ruovesi, Tampere, Urjala, Valkeakoski, Vesilahti, Virrat and Ylöjärvi.
+The municipality responsible for the employment area is Tampere.

-What benefits will the creation of the employment areas offer for clients?
+What benefits do the employment areas offer for clients?

-The purpose of the reform is to bring employment and economic development services closer to residents and businesses with the aim of facilitating and speeding up the employment of job seekers and assisting businesses in finding employees.
-Customers do not need to worry about the continuity of the services during the reform.
-The reform will also ensure that the services are available to everyone on an equal basis.
+The reform brings employment and economic development services closer to residents and businesses.
+The aim is to facilitate and speed up the employment of job seekers and assist businesses in finding employees.
+The reform also ensures that the services are available to everyone on an equal basis.

-As of the beginning of 2025, all job seekers and businesses in the employment area will receive advice and guidance on job search, recruitment and competence development from their own municipality of residence.
-Employment services will become part of the basic services of each municipality in the same way as education or civil engineering services, among others.
+All job seekers and businesses in the employment area receive advice and guidance on job search, recruitment and competence development from their own municipality of residence.
+Employment services are part of the basic services of each municipality in the same way as education or civil engineering services, among others.

-The clients will use the services in their municipality of residence and receive personal assistance from their OMA coach.
-Job seekers’ employment prospects will improve, as the municipalities will work in close cooperation with various parties active in working life, businesses, associations and business development services, and will be able to effectively ensure the availability of a skilled workforce for local trade and industry.
-New services will be developed in cooperation with employment services, educational organisations, enterprise and business development services, healthcare and social welfare services, the private sector, associations, foundations and the government.
+The clients use the services in their municipality of residence and receive personal assistance from their Employment Service Specialist.
+Job seekers’ employment prospects improve, as the municipalities work in close cooperation with various parties active in working life, businesses, associations and business development services, and are able to effectively ensure the availability of a skilled workforce for local trade and industry.
+New services are developed in cooperation with employment services, educational organisations, enterprise and business development services, healthcare and social welfare services, the private sector, associations, foundations and the government.
 With the new services, the varied and individual service needs of job seeker clients can be better met.

-What should I do if I am a customer of a TE Office or a local government pilot on employment?
+What should I do if I am already a job seeker?

-If you have already registered as a job seeker, your customer relationship will continue normally.
-You do not need to register as a job seeker again.
+If you have registered as a job seeker prior to 1.1.2025, your customer relationship will continue normally.

-If you have any previously agreed appointments, services or tasks related to your job search, remember to take care of them as agreed by the given time limit to avoid any interruptions in your unemployment security.
-Use the Job Market Finland E-service (E-services of TE-services until 10.10.2024) to report any changes to your situation such as the starting work or studies, or changes in contact information.
-If you need assistance or have any questions, you can contact the employment services in your municipality of residence by phone or via the Job Market Finland E-service.
-The national helpline for personal clients also provides general advice and guidance at +358 29 502 5500 (Monday to Friday from 9:00 to 16:15).
+Remember to take care of any previously agreed appointments, services or tasks related to your job search as agreed within the given time limit to avoid any interruptions in your unemployment security.
+Use the Job Market Finland E-service to report any changes to your situation such as the starting work or studies, or changes in contact information.
+If you need assistance or have any questions, contact the employment services in your municipality of residence by phone or via the Job Market Finland E-service.
+The national helpline for personal clients also provides general advice and guidance at 0295 020 701 (Monday to Friday from 9 am to 3 pm).

 How do I register as an unemployed job seeker?